 Among the known problems are several that seem important enough to warn about.

-Apple Safari and Google Chrome don’t even show space for the frame borders.
-Among the consequences is that no user-interface support is available for resizing the TOC.
-If you want to resize the TOC, you can do so by manually editing the URL.
-For instance, appending “?tw=300” (without the quotes, or &tw=300 if there is already a search string) sets the TOC’s width to 300 pixels.
+There is always the alternative of resizing the TOC by manually editing the URL.
+For instance, appending “?tw=300px” (without the quotes, or “&tw=300px” if there is already a URL search string) sets the TOC’s width to 300 pixels.
 You only have to do this once: the scripts will maintain your width specification in the URL as you move from page to page.

-A revision in 2011 has the scripts generate the frames dynamically.
-This has an unwelcome side-effect.
-When you return to a page via Forward or Back navigation, each frame is restored as if unscrolled.
-You lose your place.
-I suspect this may be fundamental to the dynamic generation of the frames, and it just has to be lived with.
+That the scripts generate the frame-like presentation dynamically has an unwelcome side-effect.
+When you return to a page via Forward or Back navigation, your place in the TOC is not recovered.
+I suspect this just has to be lived with.
 Sorry.
 I myself tend to browse successive pages by opening each in a new tab.

 The problem with moving forward and back is worse when bookmards are involved.
 In Internet Explorer, going backwards through the History when a URL along the way has a bookmark can insert a spurious page into the History.
-Since only very few pages here use bookmarks, I don’t plan to give this problem much priority but I expect I will some day sort it out easily enough with Internet Explorer’s facility for script debugging.
+Since only very few pages here use bookmarks, I don’t plan to give this problem much priority.
+Years ago, I imagined I would some day sort it out easily enough with Internet Explorer’s facility for script debugging.
 How those years have passed in practice is that I have barely ever given the problem a thought.